PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Experiments

 \subsection{Evaluation Metrics}

 All metrics are computed on 10K-point clouds sampled from generated and training meshes, with both sets normalized to the unit cube to ensure scale-invariant comparison.
-We adopt the standard suite of 3D generative model metrics: \begin{itemize} \item \textbf{Fidelity} (NN-CD, lower is better) measures the mean Chamfer Distance in Eq.~\eqref{eq:cd} from each generated mesh to its nearest training mesh, quantifying how closely generated shapes resemble real specimens.
+We adopt the 3D generative model metrics as follows: \begin{itemize} \item \textbf{Fidelity} (NN-CD, lower is better) measures the mean Chamfer Distance in Eq.~\eqref{eq:cd} from each generated mesh to its nearest training mesh, quantifying how closely generated shapes resemble real specimens.

 \item \textbf{Diversity} (Pairwise CD, higher is better) is the mean pairwise Chamfer Distance among generated meshes, capturing whether the model produces varied outputs or collapses to a single mode.